 |Car type||Electric range||Fuel economy||CO2 emissions|

-The Porsche Panamera is a large, fast and luxurious five-door hatchback, which entered its second generation in 2017.
+The first-generation car was heralded a huge success, and its successor arrived in 2017.
 It has been designed as a comfortable way for four occupants and their luggage to travel long distances at speed, as well as being an enjoyably sporty car for drivers on a variety of roads.

-The Panamera was one of the first Porsches to incorporate hybrid technology, and since the company's 2018 decision to stop using diesel engines, it and the Cayenne hybrid SUV have been the models of choice for those looking for maximum efficiency from their Porsche.
+The Panamera was one of the first Porsches to incorporate hybrid technology, and since the company's 2018 decision to stop using diesel engines, the Panamera and the Cayenne hybrid SUV have been the models of choice for those looking for maximum efficiency from their Porsche.

 Originally, there was just one Panamera hybrid, but today's second-generation car offers a couple of different flavours to choose from.
 The range kicks off with the standard, V6-engined Panamera 4 E-Hybrid, while there's also the more powerful Panamera Turbo S E-Hybrid, with a V8 under the bonnet.

-Both are available as either standard-wheelbase cars, or in long-wheelbase 'Executive' form.
-In addition, Porsche offers the two Panamera E-Hybrid drivetrains in the more practical Sport Turismo estate bodystyle.
+Porsche also offers the two Panamera E-Hybrid drivetrains in the more practical Sport Turismo estate bodystyle.
 This review concentrates on the hatchbacks; we've evaluated the Sport Turismo hybrids separately.

 Even the 'standard' Panamera 4 E-Hybrid puts out a considerable 456bhp, using a 2.9-litre twin-turbocharged V6 engine combined with a 134bhp electric motor to deliver some pretty impressive performance figures.
 Going from 0-62mph takes just 4.6 seconds (4.7 in the slightly heavier Executive) and it'll keep going to 172mph where road conditions and laws allow.